 "telecommunications services" and are subject

-to many additional regulations - including the international
+to many additional regulations.
+This may include the international

 Do I need a license from a state as well as from